-There is a lot of education in school about how to NOT get pregnant, but there are no school or university courses teaching HOW to get pregnant.
-While you probably get many lessons in high school and college about how not to conceive, no one gives you lessons on how to conceive and improve your chances of getting pregnant.
+There is a lot of education in school about how to not get pregnant, but there are no school or university courses teaching how to get pregnant.

 The basics of how to get pregnant is that the sperm needs to meet the egg and fertilize the egg.
-Sperm is deposited in her vagina, moves up the uterus and fallopian tube to meet the egg.
-For most couples that means you stop birth control, you need to ovulate, know your ovulation signs and symptoms, you know your fertile days, have regular sexual intercourse throughout the menstrual cycle and at the right time and that he has enough and good quality sperm,.
+Sperm is deposited in the vagina, moves up the uterus and fallopian tube to meet the egg.
+For most couples, that means you must stop birth control, and you need to ovulate and know your ovulation signs and symptoms, as well as your fertile days.
+You also need to have regular sexual intercourse throughout the menstrual cycle and at the right time and that make sure that he has enough and good quality sperm.

 - Take the Babymed Fertility 101 University course